This post contains affiliate links.

 Separate areas don’t have individual ratings, but the tourist-centric islands like Roatan and Utila are somewhat safer than the big cities like Tegucigalpa and San Pedro Sula.

 This doesn’t dissuade me from still wanting to visit Honduras, but it is a reminder to travel smart when there.
+If you’re on the fence, you can book multi-day tours to Honduras and to Mexico with Intrepid to travel with a group.

 Mexico vs. Honduras Safety Winner: Mexico